pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

          <depends plugin="JMX" />
          <depends plugin="JBossAS" useClasses="true"/>

-So we need the JMX plugin and the JBossAS plugin (part of Jopr / JBoss ON) being deployed before our plugin can start.
-The attribute useClasses means that the classloader of our plugin gets access to the classes of the other plugin (JBossAs here).
+So we need the JMX plugin and the JBossAS plugin being deployed before our plugin can start.
+The attribute _useClasses_ means that the classloader of our plugin gets access to the classes of the other plugin (JBossAs here).
 So we can use those classes too.

       <service name="JBoss Cache" ...>